hqucms/ParticleNet/README.md

 Instructions to use ParticleNet architecture with naf-gpu infrastructure at DESY.

-**Note**: The full installation will take a while.
+**Note:** The full installation will take a while.
 Please be patient and carefully follow these instructions.

 ### Login

 We will use the naf-gpu login node.
-Here <username> is your DESY username.
+Here `<username>` is your DESY username.

 ```bash
 ssh -XY <username>@naf-cms-gpu01.desy.de